swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 ### Run the experiment

-Generate production logs by running the service and sending images in two phases.
-The first phase uses in-distribution images; the second phase uses images from classes the model has never seen.
+You will now generate production logs by running the service and sending images in two phases.
+The first phase uses in-distribution images, while the second phase uses images from classes the model has never seen.

 #### Download additional inference data